Emotional self-regulation: Effects of low self-regulation

+Issues with emotional regulation, a common consequence of Adverse Childhood Experiences (ACEs), have been shown to be a strong factor linking ACEs with psychological and physical dysfunctions in adulthood such as PTSD or depression.

+A Ningxia University study on emotional regulation self-efficacy and impulsivity effects on risk-taking behaviour published in Frontiers in Psychology in 2025 defines emotional regulation self-efficacy as "an individual's confidence in their ability to regulate their own emotions, which primarily includes self-efficacy in regulating negative emotions and self-efficacy in regulating positive emotions."

+High emotional regulation self-efficacy is associated with stronger domain-specific efficacy beliefs which in turn directly predict outcomes such as prosocial behaviour, delinquency and depression.
+Examples of domain-specific efficacy beliefs are academic self-efficacy (the ability to manage school work), resistive self-regulatory self-efficacy (resisting peer pressure towards anti-social acts) and empathic self-efficacy (engaging with others' feelings).
+This seems to suggest that emotional regulation self-efficacy enables effective self-regulation in other domains and thus, allows for more positive behaviours and outcomes as a downstream effect.

-With a failure in emotion regulation, there is a rise in psychosocial and emotional dysfunctions caused by traumatic experiences due to an inability to regulate emotions.
-These traumatic experiences typically happen in grade school and are sometimes associated with bullying.
+These traumatic experiences typically occur during grade school and are sometimes associated with bullying.
 Children who can't properly self-regulate express their volatile emotions in a variety of ways, including screaming if they don't have their way, lashing out with their fists, throwing objects (such as chairs), or bullying other children.
-Such behaviors often elicit negative reactions from the social environment, which, in turn, can exacerbate or maintain the original regulation problems over time, a process termed cumulative continuity.
+These behaviours may elicit negative reactions from the social environment, which, in turn, can exacerbate or maintain the original regulation problems over time, a process termed cumulative continuity.
 These children are more likely to have conflict-based relationships with their teachers and other children.
+Early behaviour problems and negative teacher-child relationships in kindergarten predict more behavioural and academic difficulties through adolescence.

-This can lead to more severe problems such as an impaired ability to adjust to school and predicts school dropout many years later.
-Children who fail to properly self-regulate grow as teenagers with more emerging problems.
-Their peers begin to notice this "immaturity", and these children are often excluded from social groups and teased and harassed by their peers.
-This "immaturity" certainly causes some teenagers to become social outcasts in their respective social groups, causing them to lash out in angry and potentially violent ways.
-Being teased or being an outcast in childhood is especially damaging because it could lead to psychological symptoms such as depression and anxiety (in which dysregulated emotions play a central role), which, in turn, could lead to more peer victimization.
+As most peers do not have low self-regulation, the children struggling may seem more conspicuous, and become excluded from social groups, teased or harassed by their peers.
+This atypical behaviour may result in teenagers becoming social outcasts in their respective social groups, causing them to lash out in angry and potentially violent ways.
+Childhood teasing, bullying or social exclusion can be especially damaging as it could lead to psychological symptoms such as depression and anxiety (in which dysregulated emotions play a central role), which, in turn, could lead to more peer victimization.
 This is why it is recommended to foster emotional self-regulation in children as early as possible.